Skip to main content

 Tracing quickstart

-This section illustrates how to enable tracing support of Policy Server.
+This section shows how to enable tracing support for Policy Server.

 note

-Before continuing, make sure you completed the previous OpenTelemetry section of this book.
-It is required for this section to work correctly.
+Before continuing, make sure you completed the previous OpenTelemetry section of this documentation.
+Its required for this section to work correctly.

-Tracing allows to collect fine grained details about policy evaluations.
-It can be a useful tool for debugging issues inside of your Kubewarden deployment and policies.
+Tracing lets you collect fine grained details about policy evaluations.
+It can be a useful tool for debugging issues in your Kubewarden deployment and policies.

-We will use Jaeger -- used to receive, store and visualize trace events.
+You use Jaeger -- to receive, store and visualize trace events.

 Install Jaeger

-We are going to use the Jaeger Operator to manage all the different Jaeger components.
-The operator can be installed in many ways.
-We are going to install via Helm charts.
+You use the Jaeger Operator to manage the different Jaeger components.
+You can install the Jaeger Operator using Helm charts.

-At the time of writing, only specific versions of Jaeger are compatible with Cert Manager, see the compat chart.
+At the time of writing (2022-06-21), only specific versions of Jaeger are compatible with Cert Manager, see the compatibility chart.

 To install the Helm chart: